 Accessories:

-Unless otherwise noted in the Contract Documents, the standard accessories for the composite elevated tank shall be in accordance with AWWA D-107-10, appropriate section of AWWA D107-10 [Consultant to amend as appropriate].
+Unless otherwise noted in the Contract Documents, the standard accessories for the composite elevated tank shall be in accordance with AWWA D-107.

 The minimum requirements specified in this Section shall be supplementary to the AWWA standards.

-Access Manhole:

-One access manhole, a minimum of 900 mm in diameter, shall be provided in the tank floor, and shall be hinged for access into the tank.
+Submarine Access Hatch in Access Tube

+Provide one (1) 750mm diameter submarine style access hatch in Access Tube to access the tank dome floor.
+Reinforce around the opening at the Access Tube to allow for the installation of the submarine style access hatch / manway.

+Supply and install grab bars at both the dry and wet sides.

+The submarine access hatch shall be equipped with stainless steel handwheel locking mechanism.

+The gasket is to be NSF 61 approved material.
+Provide a minimum two (2) additional spare gasket to the Region.

+Cable Chute for Telecommunication Cables:

+Provide one (1) 750mm diameter stainless steel telecommunication cable chute allowing telecommunication cable runs from pedestal to the tank roof through the steel water tank.

-The access manhole shall extend above the tank floor to a minimum height of 100 mm above the outlet/drain piping.
+The cable chute shall extend a minimum height of 500 mm above the tank roof complete with top frame with cable penetrations/ports, safety grate and top hatch.

-A 600 mm inspection hatch shall be provided in the 900 mm manhole.
+The exterior/submerged surface of the cable chute shall be coated with the same ICS as the steel tank.

-Roof Hatch:
+Roof Hatches:

-One curbed roof hatch, 900 mm in diameter, shall be provided.
+Curbed roof hatches, 900 mm in diameter, shall be provided to access all ladders and painter’s rail.
 The curb shall extend at least 100 mm above the tank roof.

 The hatch cover lid shall be hinged and provision shall be made for interior locking with a heavy duty hasp.